eligotts/grooper_gpt/README.md

 # Does the code work?

 Yes, the code works decently.
-It allows for the creation of
+It allows for the creation of sub teams and creation/deletion of team members.
+It distributes team members evenly, but not according to who has worked with who the least.

+# How is the code better than what the team currently has?

+I think the UI is much simpler but I like the simplicity of adding subteams

+# How is the code worse?
+The code is worse because it does not create the teams according to who has worked together least

+# How many tries did it take to get the code?
+Main struggles?
+It took around 10 tries to get all of it working.
+Main struggles were around creating and deleting members

+# Overall impression of the experience
+Super easy to build basic things.